Quantifiable-Quasar/password-manager/README.md

 ## What's next for the project?

  - Fixing the password generator
- - encrypting the file with an AES key
- - Adding password authentication
-    - store hashed/salted pass and check against user input
  - cleaning up the open/close functions
     - they shouldn't be called as often as they are

-### Random notes for me
-file = open('pass.db')
-conn = sql.open(file)

-That way you could decrypt locally without writting the decrypted file to disk This may be the decryption solution!